mathewmariani/gpr300-sokol/website/src/pages/environment.md

 *   `fast_obj` - Fast OBJ file loader.
 *   `glm` - Mathematics library for graphics.
 *   `imgui` - Bloat-free graphical user interface library.
-*   `sokol` - Simple cross-platform libraries for platform abstraction and 3D-API wrapping.
+*   `sokol` - Simple cross-platform libraries for platform abstraction.
 *   `stb` - Image loading/decoding from file/memory.

 All of these libraries will be used throughout the course.